RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 ![ARCHER 2 transition timeline](/assets/images/2020-02-28-hpc-sig-champions/archer-2-transition-timeline.jpg)

 Alan Simpson (EPCC) provided the transition timeline shown in the image above.
 It is expected that a 4-cabinet test system to be available by mid-june and the whole system to go live around 10 weeks after.
-It was noted that this is an optimisic timeline and there will likely be delays for when then system goes live.
+It was noted that this is an optimisic timeline and there will likely be delays added to these dates.

 ![ARCHER Training](/assets/images/2020-02-28-hpc-sig-champions/archer-training.jpg)

-It's also interesting to see the various training courses provided by the ARCHER team, both class based and on-line.
+It's also interesting to see the various [training courses provided by the ARCHER team][archer-training], both class based and on-line.
 There's also the driving test which awards a small amount of time on the service for completing the course.
 I've been told that all of these courses are available for all researchers throughout the UK.

 ## Tier-2 HPC Refresh